michaelbZA/my-website/content/posts/fc-series/03-effective-kpis-drive-business-performance.md

 ### Mistake 5: Failing to Distinguish Between Different Types of Measures

-As Parmenter emphasizes, "When you call everything a KPI, you end up with a dysfunctional measurement system" (Parmenter, 2015).
+As Parmenter says, "When you call everything a KPI, you end up with a dysfunctional measurement system" (Parmenter, 2015).

 **Solution**: Classify each measure using Parmenter's taxonomy and manage each type appropriately.